ni/NI-ELVIS-III-Python-Examples/README.md

       For example: `scp -r NI-ELVIS-III-Python-Examples/ admin@172.22.11.2:/home/admin/`

-      Note: **Password**: (Blank.
+      *Note:* **Password**: (Blank.
 There is no password by default.)

-   - Option 2: Transfer through FileZilla.
+   - Option 2: Transfer files through FileZilla.

       1. Download and install [FileZilla](https://filezilla-project.org/download.php).
-You are free to use any application you are comfortable with to transfer files.
+You are free to use any other application you are comfortable with to transfer files.
       2. Configure FileZilla as the following:

          ![](docs/resource/filezilla_connect_to_device.gif)